In this session, we will perform reference-anchored modification calling

 format so that we can get a quick look at our modification calls.

-program developed by ONT that takes mod BAM files as input
+We will be using the modkit program developed by ONT that takes mod BAM files as input

 and produces tabulated data or summary statistics as output.

-One of the functions provided is modkit extract
+One of the functions provided is modkit extract full.

 Please run the code below and inspect the output tsv file.

-The most important columns are read_id
+The most important columns are read_id, forward_read_position, and mod_qual as these answer

 the fundamental question of modification calling: what is the likelihood of modification at every